-If you work in an open environment, even if partitions are constructed, be sure to maintain at least 6 feet of distance from co-workers.
-Break areas, conference rooms, etc. should have measures in place to reduce the number of people in an effort to support physical distancing.
+- If you work in an open environment, even if partitions are constructed, be sure to maintain at least 6 feet of distance from co-workers.
+Shared spaces such as break areas and conference rooms should have measures in place to reduce capacity and facilitate physical distancing.

-If you work in a closed office, no more than one person should be in your office unless the required 6 feet of distancing can be consistently maintained.
+- If you work in a closed office, no more than one other person should join you unless the required 6 feet of distancing can be consistently maintained.

-If more than one person is in any room, face coverings should be worn by all employees and at all times.
+- If more than one person is in any room, face coverings should be worn by all employees, at all times.
 Face coverings are not required if you are working alone in a confined office space, but partitioned work areas are considered to be open environments, and face coverings are therefore required.

-Face coverings should be worn by any employee in a reception/receiving area.
-Face coverings should be worn when walking in narrow hallways where others travel and in break rooms, conference rooms, and other meeting locations.
+- Face coverings should be worn by any employee in a reception/receiving area.
+Face coverings should be worn when walking through hallways where others travel and in break rooms, conference rooms, and other meeting locations.

-When present, follow safety signage and directions posted throughout campus facilities.
+- Follow safety signage and directions for ingress and egress posted throughout campus facilities.

-Remove communal area items, such as magazines and pens.
+- Remove communal items, such as magazines and pens.

 Workspace disinfection and hygiene